Dan925/Task-Grab/README.md

 ### `npm start`

-Runs the app in development mode.
+Runs the app in development mode on port 3000.

 ### Extra Dependencies